hlz2516/Winform.AutoSizeHelper/README.md

 1. Design your Form in Form Designer,for example:
 ![step1](./pictures/step1.png)

-2. Close the AutoScaleMode property in Form manually.
+2. Disable the AutoScaleMode property in Form manually.
- Find Form1.Designer.cs and open it, press Ctrl + F to search string:"AutoScaleMode",then you can see :
+ Find Form1.Designer.cs and open it, press Ctrl + F to search string:"AutoScaleMode",then you can see this line:
  ```
  this.AutoScaleMode = System.Windows.Forms.AutoScaleMode.Font;
  ```